Softbinator/basic-router-uniswap-v2/README.md

 # Contracts

-RouterV2 - first try

-RouterV3 - same functionality as RouterV2 with some refactorizations
+CustomRouterV3 - the scope of this repo

-The rest of contracts are made only to simulate the behavior in tests
+The rest of contracts are made only to simulate the behavior of router in tests

 # DISCLAIMER